Know Your Keywords and What Type of Business They Drive:

 We get a lot of questions about keywords as it relates to Google and organic search and local search.
 These questions are typically broken down into two different categories.

-- Can you get my business to the top of google for keyword X?
+- Can you get my business to the top of Google for keyword X?

 - We also get a ton of questions like how do we “get on Google map” for keyword X?

 First things first when picking keywords.
-If you are an orthopedic surgeon, being no. 1 for the keyword Dallas Doctor does you ZERO good and most surgeons understand this.
+If you are an orthopedic surgeon, being no. 1 for the keyword Dallas Doctor do you ZERO good and most surgeons understand this.
 However, some small businesses don’t understand this.
 They think being no. 1 for the keyword ‘restaurant in Dallas’ is just as good as being no.1 for ‘Steakhouse in Dallas’.
-If you are a steakhouse, you will get far better traffic, that is more likely to spend money at your establishment by focusing on the keyword ‘Steakhouse in Dallas’.
+If you are a steakhouse, you will get far better traffic, which is more likely to spend money at your establishment by focusing on the keyword ‘Steakhouse in Dallas’.

 Pro tip: Read our blog on how to select a web developer.